- Separate household garbage from recycling and from yard waste

 - Discard hazardous waste with household garbage

-- Forget to follow the collection standards in this guide
+- Forget to follow the collection standards

 - Contribute to blight by littering or dumping waste illegally